cbz20/khtpp/docs/Output.md

 \warning
 According to the classification of complexes over the algebra \f$\mathcal{B}\f$, irreducible complexes may actually carry local systems \cite KWZ; however, no example of a Conway tangle is known whose Khovanov invariants carry higher-dimensional local systems.
 Such local systems cannot be detected by kht++.
-More precisely, if kht++ fails to clean-up a complex for a four-ended tangle (i.e. fails to decompose it into irreducible summands), this can either mean that you need to run the computation longer, or that you have found a higher-dimensional local system.
+More precisely, if kht++ fails to clean up a complex for a four-ended tangle (i.e. fails to decompose it into irreducible summands), this can either mean that you need to run the computation longer, or that you have found a higher-dimensional local system.
 In any case, if this occurs, please \ref Contact "get in touch".

 Let us consider an example.
 The output for the (2,-3)-pretzel tangle